Perry15/MachineLearningExamples/4 - Images's classification with CNN/README.md

-### Classificazione di immagini con CNN
+### Images's classification with CNN
-###### di GIOVANNI PERON - domenica, 19 gennaio 2020, 12:49
+###### by GIOVANNI PERON - sunday, 19 january 2020, 12:49

-Buongiorno a tutti,
+Goodmorning everyone,

-Riporto un esempio di implementazione di una rete neurale convoluzionale per la classificazione di immagini, con relativa ottimizzazione per la risoluzione di problemi di overfitting.
+I report a Convolutional Neural Network implementation example for the images classification, with its relative optimization to resolve the overfitting problems.

 https://www.kaggle.com/perry15/convolutional-neural-networks-on-fashion-mnist

-È stato utilizzato il dataset Fashion MNIST.
+Fashion MNIST dataset was used.

 https://www.kaggle.com/zalando-research/fashionmnist